devleaks/cockpitdecks-docs/docs/Button/Button Value.md

 	formula: {state:button_pressed_count} 2 mod
 ```

+## Activation Attributes and Activation Value

+Most state attributes of a button come from the activation.
+Each activation has a specific set of state attributes.
+Among these state attributes, there is a more particular attribute, called the *activation value*, which is the most sensible value produced by the activation.

 ## Class Instance Attributes

 For Cockpitdecks developers, all attributes used in the button, its activation, or its representation class instances are also available as state variables.
 In this case, the value of the attribute is returned with no type checking.